CrunchyData/doc-content-guide/content/06-writing-technical-content/_index.md

 #### Situate the user

-Don't forget to explicitly tell them, up-front, what system to do an action, and as which user (e.g. superuser, an account with certain roles or privileges).
+Don't forget to explicitly tell them, up-front, what system to do an action on, and as which user (e.g. superuser, or an account with read privileges).

 #### Use second person and describe actions